Scottish Terrier: Scottie cramp

 Scottie cramp is an autosomal recessive hereditary disorder which inhibits the dog's ability to walk.
 It is caused by a defect in the pathways in the brain that control muscle contraction due to a low level of serotonin in the body.
 Typically symptoms only show when the particular dog is under some degree of stress.
 The front legs are pushed out to the side, the back arches and the rear legs overflex, causing the dog to fall should it be moving at speed.
 The condition is not seizure related, and the dog remains conscious throughout the event, with symptoms abating once the cause of the stress has been removed.
 Currently, there is no known genetic testing available for Scottie cramp.
 A diagnosis will come from a veterinarian once diagnostic tests have been conducted.
 Diagnostic tests for Scottie cramp, include a physical, complete blood count, a biochemistry profile, and a urinalysis.
 Although Scottie cramp is an inherited disease, it is a non-painful, non-life-threatening, episodic disorder.
 Affected dogs with Scotty cramp and their litter mates should not be bred, otherwise this disease can be passed to any future offspring they may have.

 Vitamin E, Diazepam and Prozac have all been shown to be effective treatments should it be required.
 Scotty cramp is found in other breeds of terrier, including the Cesky Terrier.
 "Episodic Falling", a condition found in Cavalier King Charles Spaniels is considered to be similar to this disorder.

 Craniomandibular osteopathy

-Also known as "Lion Jaw", "Westie Jaw" or "Scottie Jaw", this condition of craniomandibular osteopathy is caused by excessive bone growth in the bottom jaw, usually occurring between four and seven months of age.
-Like Scottie Cramp, it is an autosomal recessive hereditary disorder, and can cause discomfort to the dog when it attempts to chew.
-The progression of the condition usually slows down between eleven and thirteen months of age, and is sometimes followed by a slow partial or complete regression.
-Craniomandibular osteopathy can affect dogs of the same litter and symptoms of this disease include, difficulty grasping and chewing food, drooling, and swelling of the face, more specifically, swelling around the jaw.
-Treatment for Craniomandibular osteopathy does not exist, but the use of Prednisone and cortisone can help to ease symptoms.
+Craniomandibular osteopathy, commonly known as "Lion Jaw", "Westie Jaw" or "Scottie Jaw", is caused by excessive bone growth in the mandible, usually occurring between three and six months of age.
+It is an autosomal recessive hereditary disorder, and can limit the ability of a dog to eat and drink.
+The Scottish Terrier is one of the more commonly affected breeds.

-This condition has also been seen in other breeds of dog, such as the West Highland White Terrier, Cairn Terrier, Boston Terrier, as well as some larger breeds such as Bullmastiffs.
-Genetic testing for craniomandibular osteopathy is available at this time and will help to identify the craniomandibular osteopathy mutation.